OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-space-resources.md

 ## Writing by hand

 You can write a Terraform module that manages Octopus space level resources by hand if you wish to do so.
-The Terraform provide source code contains a [suite of tests](https://github.com/OctopusDeployLabs/terraform-provider-octopusdeploy/tree/main/terraform) that can be used as examples for creating your own Terraform module.
+The Terraform provider source code contains a [suite of tests](https://github.com/OctopusDeployLabs/terraform-provider-octopusdeploy/tree/main/terraform) that can be used as examples for creating your own Terraform module.

 ## Serializing with octoterra

-The second approach is to create a management space using the Octopus UI and then export the space to a Terraform module with [octoterra](https://github.com/OctopusSolutionsEngineering/OctopusTerraformExport).
+The second approach is to create a management, or upstream, space using the Octopus UI and then export the space to a Terraform module with [octoterra](https://github.com/OctopusSolutionsEngineering/OctopusTerraformExport).
 This allows you to rely on the UI for convenience and validation and then serialize the space to a Terraform module.

 :::div{.hint}
 You are free to edit the Terraform module created by octoterra as you see fit once it is exported.